-- (a) Permission to carry a personally owned PCD may be revoked if it is used contrary to provisions of this policy. - (b) The Department accepts no responsibility for loss of or damage to a personally owned PCD. - (c) The PCD and any associated services shall be purchased, used, and maintained solely at the member's expense. - (d) The device should not be used for work-related purposes except in exigent circumstances (e.g., unavailability of radio communications) or as otherwise authorized by department procedures. - Use of a personally owned PCD for work-related business constitutes consent for the Department to access the PCD to inspect and copy the work-related data (e.g., for litigation purposes, public records retention and release obligations, internal investigations). - 2.
-Use of and data within a personally owned PCD may be discoverable in cases when there is reason to believe it is associated with work-related misconduct. - Searches of a personally owned PCD by the Department should be limited to those matters reasonably associated with the work-related business or workrelated misconduct. - (e) The device shall not be utilized to record or disclose any department business-related information, including photographs, video, or the recording or transmittal of
+- (a) Permission to carry a personally owned PCD may be revoked if it is used contrary to provisions of this policy. - (b) The Department accepts no responsibility for loss of or damage to a personally owned PCD. - (c) The PCD and any associated services shall be purchased, used and maintained solely at the member's expense. - (d) The device should not be used for work-related purposes except in exigent circumstances (e.g., unavailability of radio communications).
+Members will have a reduced expectation of privacy when using a personally owned PCD in the workplace and have no expectation of privacy with regard to any department business-related communication. - 1.
+Members may use personally owned PCDs on-duty for routine administrative work as authorized by the Chief of Police. - (e) The device shall not be utilized to record or disclose any business-related information, including photographs, video or the recording or transmittal of any information or material obtained or made accessible as a result of employment with the Department, without the express authorization of the Chief of Police or the authorized designee.